canonical/craft-cli/docs/explanations.rst

 Regular messages
 ~~~~~~~~~~~~~~~~

-The ``message`` metod is for the final output of the running command.
+The ``message`` method is for the final output of the running command.

 If there is important information that needs to be shown to the user in the middle of the execution (and not overwritten by other messages) this method can be also used but passing ``intermediate=True``: